 So creating a generic lead magnet appealing to everyone isn’t a very good use of your time.

 Instead, create a lead magnet which is exclusively appealing to your target market in your local area.

 Here are a few localized lead magnet ideas:

-The format of these lead magnets is entirely up to you; they could be webinars, email-gated videos, or simply .pdf ebooks.
+The format of these lead magnets is entirely up to you.
+Whether it’s webinars, videos, or PDF guides—any form of gated content will do.

 Here’s a localized lead magnet example:

 Top Tip: Email-gating video is a powerful way to generate leads.
 To do so, you’ll have to talk to your developer to create something that pauses (or refuses to play) the video until lead information has been submitted.

 Perhaps the most reliable way to generate exclusively local leads is to run a contest that gives away a prize in your area.
 Contests are similar to lead magnets, in that they provide a reason for a prospective customer to provide contact information.
 In this case, though, you give them a chance to win a prize they want to win.

 When running a local contest or giveaway, though, there is a single best practice though, that makes all the difference: Give away a prize related to your product or service.